rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpack.html.md

 }();
 ```

-We converted each module to use ES6 syntax as we moved them over to Webpcak.
+We converted each module to use ES6 syntax as we moved them over to Webpack.
 We could also made sure to explicitly import dependencies where possible rather than rely on global variables.
 The new version of the file above might look like this:

 ```javascript
 // app/javascript/some_module.js